-NEW CONSTRUCTION PHASE INSPECTIONSIf you are building a new home, have it inspected while it is getting built to ensure it conforms to today’s best building practices.
+If you are building a new home, have it inspected once it's complete to ensure it conforms to today’s best building practices.
 Home builders will often tell you that your home will be looked over by several knowledgeable people such as site superintendents, project managers and city inspectors.
 While this is all true, what they won’t tell you is these “inspections” are very limited in scope and time on site.
-That is why having a third-party inspector thoroughly evaluate your home at all the important stages of the build is so beneficial.
-We will spend hours evaluating the structure from the pre-pour inspection to the final inspection.
+That is why having a third-party inspector thoroughly evaluate your home is so beneficial.
+We will spend hours evaluating the structure.
 We will give you the piece of mind that your new home is in top condition when completed.

-Important Tips when Scheduling New Construction Phase Inspections
+Important Tips when Scheduling New Construction Final Inspections

 - Your home builder may also have some requirements that may need to be met by your inspector such as an inspection policy and insurance requirements.
 (We carry $1 million in General Liability Insurance).
 Try and obtain this well in advance and get it to your inspector to avoid any last minute difficulties.